xinglin-li/-lightGBM/README.md

 - **LGBM_FE_TSDF_EXT.sas**: Extends extracted features using the TSDF package in `PROC TSMODEL`.
 - **LGBM_FE_ITER_EXT.sas**: Extends features iteratively over the forecasting horizon.
 Each prediction is followed by feature extraction using the predicted values, iteratively updating the dataset.

-More details on these methods are disccussed in the blog: [Custom Light Gradient Boosting Machine Node in SAS Visual](https://communities.sas.com/t5/SAS-Communities-Library/Custom-Light-Gradient-Boosting-Machine-Node-in-SAS-Visual/ta-p/947978).
+More details on these methods are disccussed in the blog: [Custom Light Gradient Boosting Machine Node in SAS Visual Forecasting](https://communities.sas.com/t5/SAS-Communities-Library/Custom-Light-Gradient-Boosting-Machine-Node-in-SAS-Visual/ta-p/947978).

 ## Contact
 If you have any questions, suggestions, or collaboration ideas, feel free to reach out to me via email: Xinglin.Li@sas.com.